bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] The targets should be available on the Indicator too
 - [x] Create a fixed list view for the subindicator rows
 - [ ] Having trouble when changing page with client routing: the edit and monitor pages dont load poperly.
+- [ ] Display the relevant baseline value in the input row
+- [ ] Display the relevant next milestone value in the input row
+- [ ] Add data entry for Actual in data entry row, if the column is saved (not isNew())